erik-451/erik-451.github.io/_posts/2022-04-02-How-Install-Kubernetes.md

 toc: false
 tags: [ Devops ]
 ---
-Kubernetes is a portable and extensible open source platform for managing workloads and services.
-It makes easy to automate and declaratively configure.
+Kubernetes is an open source software developed to manage and automate the operation of container virtualisation tools.

 # Table of Contents
 1. [Environment requirements](#requirements)